gpdoud/SaintColumbanSchool/Chromebook/Chromebook-I-Ready-Just-Buffers.md

 ## ISSUE

-Sometime, I-Ready does not allow a student to get to their Reading or Math assignment.
+Sometime, I-Ready does not allow a student to get to their Reading or Math assignment because it just continually buffering.

 Sometimes, there are three rotating blue dots and never stops.